2022 Emerging PDS Leaders Award Recipients

 Dr. Angello Villarreal is a teacher in a school district in New Jersey and recently earning his Ph.D. from the Monmouth Univeristy.
 He is actively involved in his university’s teacher residency program.
 He has been asked to speak on a number of occasions at the NAPDS and AACTE conferences.
 Dr. Villarreal is also an accomplished writer, publishing a piece in DisruptED TV Magazine entitled “Diversifying the Teaching Force in NJ.”
 He also co-authored a paper that appeared in PDS Partners.
 With all of his work and dedication, Dr. Angello Villarreal is an excellent example of what an Emerging PDS Leader exemplifies.

 Information Age Publishing (IAP) sponsors an award for student members of NAPDS who have shown promising leadership in the PDS movement.
-Up to three awards may be presented, with the understanding that both undergraduate and graduate students are represented.
+This award is available to both undergraduate and graduate students.

 - Be a full-time student member of NAPDS at the time of the Annual Conference

 - Attend the annual conference (membership is included in registration)